Watch Worthy Frontiers For Living Better Longer

 Why Mitochondria are Watch-Worthy

 These dynamic organelles - 100’s to 1000’s found in every cell - are very social.
-They form 100's of unique communities - like those of the brain, pancreas and liver - communicating through hormones, chemicals and other mechanisms to influence everything from mental health to metabolism.
-We're uncovering roles in conditions that range from treatment resistant depression and Alzheimer's to inflammation regulation, diabetes and obesity.
+They form 100's of unique communities like those of the brain, pancreas and liver.
+They communicate through hormones, chemicals and other mechanisms to influence everything from mental health to metabolism.
+They decide where to focus their population when the body or mind is under attack.

 M3 Muscle - Your Body's Metabolic Wizard